 (To those physics students among you who notice that it would be easier to just compute the gravitational potential of Whilly at the start and end of his fall and find the difference, you are going to love the topic of conservative fields!)

 Visualizing more general line integrals through a vector field

-- is the derivative of , representing the velocity vector of a particle whose position is given by while increases at a constant rate.
+is a vector field, associating each point in space with a vector.
+You can think of this as a force field. is a curve through space. is a vector-valued function parameterizing the curve in the range is the derivative of , representing the velocity vector of a particle whose position is given by while increases at a constant rate.
 When you multiply this by a tiny step in time, , it gives a tiny displacement vector, which I like to think of as a tiny step along the curve.
 Technically it is a tiny step in the tangent direction to the curve, but for small enough this amounts to the same thing.

 stays constant.
 This is not necessarily true for most parameterizations of , which may have you speeding up or slowing down as your position varies according to .
 For example, Whilly was probably speeding up during his fall, making the velocity vector grow over time.

 lines up with the tangent vector .
 The grey and vectors are shown to see how these vectors are oriented relative to -plane as a whole.